 - Baking, broiling and roasting are the healthiest ways to prepare meat and poultry.
 Trim any outside fat or skin before cooking.
 Lean cuts can be pan-broiled or stir-fried.
-Use either a nonstick pan or nonstick cooking spray instead of butter or margarine.

 - Visit our “How to Make Healthier Food Choices” handout for more tips.
 Try a Mediterranean Diet for one of the healthiest approaches to eating we know about.

 How much should I weigh?

 Talk to your family doctor about your ideal weight, because every person is different.
 If you’re overweight, the extra pounds put extra stress on your heart.
 Losing weight can help your heart stay healthy.
 If you need to lose weight, remember that losing just 10% of your body weight will reduce your risks for diabetes and heart disease.

 Exercise makes your heart stronger, which helps it pump more blood with each heartbeat.
 This delivers more oxygen to your body, which helps it function more efficiently.

 Exercise can also lower blood pressure, reduce your risk of heart disease and reduce levels of LDL (“bad” cholesterol), which can clog the arteries and can cause a heart attack.
 At the same time, exercise can raise levels of HDL (“good” cholesterol), which helps protect against a heart attack by carrying fatty deposits out of the arteries.

 When combined with a healthy diet, exercise can speed up weight loss.
 Regular exercise also helps you burn calories faster, even when you’re sitting still, because exercise builds lean muscle (which burns more calories than fat).